NaCl-5844/s16-emulator/README.md

 ## Milestones
   - Configurable main memory size ✓
-  - Output a file containing changes in memory and functional units each cycle ✓
   - Take s16 assembly from a file -> assemble microcode -> place in emulator memory ✓
   - Configurable, write-back cache hierarchy with:
     - Level 1 Data and Instruction Caches \[Currently Required\] ✓